 Continuing Education Opportunities for Counselors in Kansas

-- athealth.com: LPCs and LCPCs practicing in Kansas can earn all 30 of their continuing-education requirements online at atheath.com.
-The website offers an extensive catalog of distance courses in professional ethics, substance abuse treatments, case management, domestic violence, anger management, eating disorders, and a variety of other topics.
+- Athealth.com LPCs and LCPCs practicing in Kansas can earn all 30 of their continuing-education requirements online at atheath.com.
+The website offers an extensive catalog of distance courses in professional ethics, substance abuse treatment, case management, domestic violence, anger management, eating disorders, and a variety of other topics.

-- Free State Social Work: An ASWB-approved program, Free State Social Work offers affordable online continuing education opportunities that fulfill all 30 hours of Kansas's continuing education requirements.
-Students can pay for courses on a credit-by-credit basis or purchase an annual package for $60 or a two-year package for $100.
+- Free State Social Work As an Association of Social Work Boards-approved program, Free State Social Work offers affordable online continuing education opportunities that fulfill all 30 hours of Kansas' continuing education requirements.
+Students can purchase courses on a credit-by-credit basis, an annual package, or a two-year package.

-- Resolve Counseling & Wellness: In addition to providing private therapy and counseling services to the Prairie Village community, Resolve also hosts a selection of continuing-education courses that fulfill the state's licensing renewal requirements.
+- Resolve Counseling and Wellness In addition to providing private therapy and counseling services to the Prairie Village community, Resolve also hosts a selection of continuing education courses that fulfill the state's licensing renewal requirements.
 Their website also offers a calendar of other continuing education courses and opportunities in the Kansas City area.

-- Mental Health Association of South Central Kansas: MHA of South Central Kansas provides a variety of services such as addition treatments, job trainings, and mental health support to residents of Wichita and surrounding areas.
+- Mental Health Association of South Central Kansas MHA of South Central Kansas provides a variety of services, such as addiction treatment, job training, and mental health support to residents of Wichita and surrounding areas.

-- American Counseling Association: Founded in 1952, ACA serves as the largest professional organization for counselors in the world.
-Members enjoy access to a digital job center, career development tools, free and discounted continuing education opportunities, members-only awards, award-winning publications, ethics consultations, and an annual conference and expo.
+- American Counseling Association Founded in 1952, ACA serves as the largest professional organization for counselors in the world.
+Members enjoy access to a digital job center, career development tools, free and discounted continuing education opportunities, members-only awards, and an annual conference and expo.

-- American School Counselor Association: ASCA supports, unites, and educates professional school counselors across the world.
-It offers educational resources, free webinars that count toward CE hours, and career help.
+- American School Counselor Association ASCA supports, unites, and educates professional school counselors across the world.
+It offers educational resources, free webinars that count toward continuing education hours, and career help.
 Members can also join the association's professional networking platform, SCENE, which allows members to discuss issues, give advice, post job ads, and share resources.